jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Phew!
 Finally done with PPM export.
 That took a bit more trouble than I would have liked but it's done.

 Break over.
 Time to start on the projectile trajectory rendering challenge!
 Projectile rendering was a cinch!
 And I had a little fun with the Z coordinate and color.
 Glad to have a coworker sitting next to me who knows the math of all this better than I do.
 (Haven't needed their help yet but it's still a way to connect and socialize.)

+Realization: I can use Cucumber proper with Rust!
+Specifically: https://github.com/bbqsrc/cucumber-rust.
+That was pleasantly easy to set up!
+(Aside from a hiccup with needing to add all the example code first before anything would work.)